 Have you ever thought about making your own movies?

-Finally, what are your all-time favorite films?
+I think it would be awesome.
+Finally, what are your all-time favourite films?

-Well, Die Hard has got to be up there—I love that movie—and Goodfellas is a classic.
+Well Die Hard has got to be up there, I love that movie, and Goodfellas is a classic.
 One of the more recent movies would definitely be Ted, I can’t think of anything wrong with that movie.